|These beautiful photos of Moroccan women are offered for sale in the souk.|

-We wrote to Gina, the lovely owner of the house in Madeira asking that bottled water, bar soap, a coffee pot, WiFi password and keys be left at the house for our midnight arrival.
+We wrote to Gina, the lovely owner of the house in Madeira, asking that bottled water, bar soap, a coffee pot, a WiFi password, and keys be left at the house for our midnight arrival.
 And also, we asked that a map with directions from the airport in Funchal to the house in Brava Ribeira be sent to us via email a few days before our arrival.

 |Dyed yarns hanging to dry in the souk.|

 No longer do we think about packing until a few days before we’re to depart.
-No longer do we feel anxious about the flight, security, the long lines, immigration, layovers and lost luggage.
+No longer do we feel anxious about the flight, security, long lines, immigration, layovers, and lost luggage.